top of page

 Large rock wedged between walls of slot canyon on Mecca Hills

-We were no longer following a trail/wash but rather a drainage shoot from the hills above us.
+We were no longer following a wash but rather a narrow drainage gully.

 Narrow wash through Mecca Hills near Coffee Bean Canyon, Red Canyon